The First Girl I Loved: Reception

-S. Louisa Wei, writing for HK01, commended The First Girl I Loved for its authentic portrayal of first love and the complexities of lesbian relationships, highlighting its emotional depth and the director's ability to capture genuine feelings, particularly in the touching scenes that are based not on screenwriting techniques but on the authenticity of the characters' emotions.
+S. Louisa Wei, writing for HK01, commended The First Girl I Loved for its authentic portrayal of first love and the complexities of lesbian relationships, as well as its emotional depth and the director's ability to capture genuine feelings, particularly in the touching scenes that are based not on screenwriting techniques but on the authenticity of the characters' emotions.
 Edmund Lee of the South China Morning Post gave the film 2/5 stars, calling it a "corny, naive, and hollow story" due to its heavy-handed writing and underdeveloped main characters, which result in a simplistic portrayal of a lesbian relationship that fails to engage the audience despite its poignant premise of sexual awakening.

 Cecilia Wong of The Stand News provided a negative review, stating that the film fails to adopt a lesbian perspective to challenge societal norms or explore the complexities of same-sex desire, instead reinforcing outdated narratives that undermine women's agency and homosexual romantic relationships.
 Similarly, Chelsea Ma of the Hong Kong Film Critics Society criticized the film for superficially handling complex themes of same-sex love and societal constraints, ultimately reducing the struggles of its characters to a simplistic narrative that fails to authentically represent the realities of lesbian relationships.